How To Choose New Flooring Like A Pro!

-First, take my Free Carpet Foot-Traffic Test to help determine what Grade of Carpet you need to buy for your home.
-Then answer the following questions carefully:
+First, take my Carpet Foot-Traffic Test to help determine what Grade of Carpet you need to buy for your home, then answer the following questions:

 Low - Medium - Moderate - Heavy?